“Die Geträumten” (The Dreamed Ones): Screening & Discussion

 April 20, 2026 | 6:30 PM

-Join us for a screening of Die Geträumten (The Dreamed Ones) by Austrian filmmaker Ruth Beckermann, presented as part of our series “Today is an Impossible Day For Me: Bachmann at 100” honoring Austrian literary icon Ingeborg Bachmann.
+Join us for a screening of Die Geträumten (The Dreamed Ones) by Austrian filmmaker Ruth Beckermann, presented as part of our series “Today” is an Impossible Word for Me: Bachmann at 100” honoring Austrian literary icon Ingeborg Bachmann.
 The evening will include a post-screening discussion on Bachmann’s life and legacy with Asma Abbas and Nick Pinkerton.

 About the Film